-If the answer is "train" then record as a train passenger arrival.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
-All Mode Interviews All people that walk out of the site building should be asked (Outbound) the following question: · · · · · "Are you walking/cycling to your home, place of work or study?"
-If the answer is "yes" then record as a pedestrian departure or a pedal cycle departure.
-If the answer is "no" then ask the following question: "Are you just departing from the local area?"
-If the answer is "no" then record as a pedestrian departure or a pedal cycle departure.
-If the answer is "yes" then ask the following question: "For this particular journey, will your main method of transport be vehicle, walking, bus or train?"
+"For this particular journey, will your main method of transport (by distance) be vehicle, walking, cycle, scooter, bus or train?"
 If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
 If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
 If the answer is "walking" then record as a pedestrian departure.
+If the answer is "cycle" then record as a pedal cycle departure.
+If the answer is "scooter" then record as a scooter departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart the site together.
 Special Conditions None